In keeping with state mandate, the Board

 handle all paperwork used at a polling site and are given a hands

 on demonstration of the opening and closing of the voting machine.

 With the implementation of the Imagecast voting system Election Central was no longer needed.
 Each system is equipped with a thermal tape and memory cards which contain the election results.
-The memory cards are read on the Election Management System and results are available within minutes of being delivered to the Thompson Road Service Center.
+The memory cards are read on the Election Management System and results are available within minutes of being delivered.

 In 1999 the

 Board of Elections purchased an Optical scanning paper ballot counting

 system.
 This resulted in all absentee ballots remaining secured